Dojde/Hellmark.github.io/education.md

 layout: single
 classes:
 ---
-> M.Sc. in Industrial Engineering and Management at the Faculty of Engineering, Lund University, with a focus on software and mathematics.
+> M.Sc.
+Industrial Engineering and Management at the Faculty of Engineering, Lund University, with a focus on software and mathematics.
 ---
+<span style="font-family:Papyrus; font-size:4em;">LOVE!</span>
 ## Software Intensive Systems
 Within this master I have read a couple of more technical courses such as
 - Object-Oriented Modelling and Design